AdobeDocs/certification.en/help/certifications/ac/ac-p-fedeveloper0623.md

 Learn how to become a certified [!DNL Adobe Commerce] Developer Professional.

->[!NOTE]
->
->This is the newest [!DNL Adobe Commerce] Front End Developer Professional exam.
-If you have already started studying or have scheduled the [older version](ac-p-fedeveloper.md) you have until August 18, 2023 to complete it.

 ## Minimum experience

 You should have 0-12 months of hands-on experience with Adobe Commerce Front-end development and the ability to work with technical solutions to deliver individual components.